RK0429/kupicelib/README.md

 import logging

 # In order for this, to work, you need to have a server running.
 To start a server, run the following command:
-# python -m spicelib.run_server --port 9000 --parallel 4 --output ./temp
+# python -m kupicelib.run_server --port 9000 --parallel 4 --output ./temp

-_logger = logging.getLogger("spicelib.SimClient")
+_logger = logging.getLogger("kupicelib.SimClient")
 _logger.setLevel(logging.DEBUG)

-from spicelib.client_server.sim_client import SimClient
+from kupicelib.client_server.sim_client import SimClient

 server = SimClient('http://localhost', 9000)
 print(server.session_id)